 Professor Arronax is now a naval commander in a submersible, while his aide Conseil becomes a woman and Lorenzo Lamas’s ex – one of those ex’s where the two would reconcile if the two of them only realised how much they both still cared about one another.
 Nowadays, the invention of a submarine is old hat and so The Nautilus becomes a super-sub (a floating city, we are told) with a population of guests – even its own indoor disco we see at one point – who have been indoctrinated with Nemo’s use of a mind control device.

 The film tries to create a sense of underwater adventure on a low-budget with people sitting in control rooms urgently spouting naval doubletalk but does little to convince.
 The underwater scenes consist of stock footage and some extremely cheap CGI, in particular the shots of a giant squid trying to drag down the submersible.
 (Indeed, it is quite possible that 30,000 Leagues Under the Sea avoided any actual underwater or at sea shooting altogether).
 The film has a cheap canned score.

 Director Gabriel Bologna is better known as an actor.
 His only genre work was as director of the horror film The Black Waters of Echo’s Pond (2009).
-Screenwriter Eric Forsberg was one of the more interesting talents working at The Asylum in their early days, directing the interesting Alien Abduction (2005), the unbelievably gory zombie film Night of the Dead “Leben Tod” (2006) and Mega Piranha (2010), while he has also written the screenplays for The Asylum’s Snakes on a Train, War of the Worlds 2: The Next Wave (2008), Age of the Hobbits and Troy: The Odyssey (2017).
+Screenwriter Eric Forsberg was one of the more interesting talents working at The Asylum, directing the interesting Alien Abduction (2005), the unbelievably gory zombie film Night of the Dead “Leben Tod” (2006), Mega Piranha (2010) and Clown (2019), while he has also written the screenplays for The Asylum’s Snakes on a Train, War of the Worlds 2: The Next Wave (2008), Age of the Hobbits and Troy: The Odyssey (2017).